All Sampling Methods Produce Outliers: Abstract

 \section{Abstract}

-{Given a computable probability measure $P$ over natural numbers or infinite binary sequences, there is no method that can produce an arbitrarily large sample such that all its members are typical of $P$.
-This paper also contains upper bounds on the minimal encoding length of a predicate (over the set of natural numbers) consistent with another predicate over a finite domain.}
+Given a computable probability measure $P$ over natural numbers or infinite binary sequences, there is no computable, randomized method that can produce an arbitrarily large sample such that none of its members are outliers of $P$.
+In addition, given a binary predicate $\gamma$, the length of the smallest program that computes a complete extension of $\gamma$ is less than the size of the domain of $\gamma$ plus the amount of information that $\gamma$ has with the halting sequence.